 - The Key Slider system incorporated into the Corsair Scimitar Pro can improve the ergonomics of your mouse significantly.
 This design by Corsair lets you shift the 12 side keys up the length of the mouse and lock them into place so they conform more naturally to your fingers.

-- The tactile feedback available on the SteelSeries Rival 500 is a game changer in a different way.
+- The tactile feedback available on the SteelSeries Rival 500 is a game-changer in a different way.
 Your mouse will rumble in accordance with in-game events, and it’s more than just an immersion gimmick.
 You can assign different vibrations to different triggers (like low health or ammunition) so that you can spend less time staring at the HUD of your favorite MMOs.

-If you’re serious about online gaming, you’ll definitely want to consider looking at MMO mice.
+If you’re serious about online gaming, you’ll definitely want to consider looking at purchasing an MMO mouse.
 These devices may cost you a little upfront, but when you consider how much time a serious gamer pours into their favorite platforms, any price listed here is little more than a pittance.
-The gaming mouses on our list, and the advice provided in our buying guide, should continue to be useful to you even as the field of MMO gaming grows and expands with its audience.
-We may be focused on helping you find the best MMO mouse for 2020, but this resource can help you for years to come.If you liked our article on mmo mice, please share and comment below what your favorite product is.
+The gaming mice on our list and the advice provided in our buying guide should continue to be relevant and useful even as the field of MMO gaming grows and expands with its audience.
+We may be focused on helping you find the best MMO mouse for 2021 in particular, but this resource can also help you for years to come.If you liked our article on mmo mice, please share and comment below what your favorite product is.